Konstak05/BotManiaMainGame/README.md

 1. Konstak

-Any future contributors will be selected based on
+Any future contributors will be selected if they are willing to help with the project to finish

 ## License